yellowstonegames/SquidLib/README.md

   - More options for pathfinding
     - WaypointPathfinder precalculates paths between all doorways or other wide-to-narrow transitions, and can quickly fetch a path that it already knows.
     - DijkstraMap has a few more features, including pathfinding that tries to stay behind cover or out of sight.
+- There's now a third beta!
+  - Distance field fonts!
+These resize very smoothly and should drastically reduce the number of fonts needed to implement zooming or adapt to multiple screen sizes.
+  - There's "imitation foreign language" generation in FakeLanguageGen, including the ability to mix styles of generated language or scripts.
+  - There's also some early random monster description generation.
+  - You can now analyze a map with RoomFinder after it's been generated to find likely rooms and corridors in it, for various uses.
+  - You can associate regions from CoordPacker with values (something that can't be done with HashMap normally), and query a point to find overlapping regions that contain that point.
+  - SpatialMap provides a common convenience by allowing values to be indexed by a key or by a Coord position, and updates all 3 of these as one entry.
+  - IColoredString has lots of new useful features, including justified and wrapped text, on top of its existing multi-colored text.
+  - SquidMessageBox provides a simple scrolling message box that be used as a scene2d.ui widget, and can display IColoredString data.
 - But, 3.0.0's final release will be major, and so should be expected to *break* API backwards compatibility
   - Any minor releases after 3.0.0 and before 4.0.0 should be expected to *keep* API backwards compatibility, unless a feature is broken or unusable
   - The most significant change in 3.0.0 will be the removal of the Swing-based rendering and full transition to the similar, but much faster and more responsive, libGDX renderer
   - 3.0.0-b1 is the last release to contain Swing.
 If you're porting code that used an earlier version of SquidLib and need Swing for some reason, you may want to stay with the largely-compatible 2.9.1 instead of the very-different 3.0.0-b1.
     - This should also enable SquidLib to be used for rendering on Android/iOS and not only the desktop platforms Swing is limited to
   - There is now a tool that sets up a project for people who want an easy way to handle the dependencies of SquidLib and/or libGDX
-    - We now have SquidSetup to automatically handle the setup of a new project that uses SquidLib 3.0.0-b2, including fetching dependencies automatically and setting up a project that potentially targets both desktop and Android (possibly iOS as well?)
+    - We now have SquidSetup to automatically handle the setup of a new project that uses SquidLib 3.0.0-b3, including fetching dependencies automatically and setting up a project that potentially targets both desktop and Android, potentially HTML, and possibly iOS as well.
     - If you already use Maven, Gradle, SBT, Leiningen, or some other dependency manager, upgrading should be easier to the 3.0.0 series
     - If you don't, you should, and SquidSetup should handle the hard parts for you.